desultory/ugrd/docs/configuration.md

 * `validate` (true) adds additional checks to verify the initramfs will work on the build host.
 * `tmpdir` (/tmp) Sets the temporary directory as the base for the build and out dir.
 * `build_dir` (initramfs_build) If relative, it will be placed under `tmpdir`, defines the build directory.
-* `random_build_dir` (false) Adds a uuid to the end of the build dir name when true.
+* `random_build_dir` (false) Adds an uuid to the end of the build dir name when true.
 * `build_logging` (false) Enables additional logging during the build process.
 * `make_nodes` (false) Create real device nodes in the build dir.
-Otherwise they are created in the CPIO archive.
+Otherwise, they are created in the CPIO archive.
 * `find_libgcc` (true) Automatically locates libgcc using ldconfig -p and adds it to the initramfs.
 * `musl_libc` (false) Disable ldconfig -p usage for libgcc detection, skip ld.so.cache regeneration.
 * `out_dir` (initramfs_out) If relative, it will be placed under `tmpdir`, defines the output directory.
 * `out_file` Sets the name of the output file, under `out_dir`.
 * `clean` (true) forces the build dir to be cleaned on each run.
 * `old_count` (1) Sets the number of old file to keep when running the `_rotate_old` function.
-* `binaries` - A list used to define programs to be pulled into the initrams. `which` is used to find the path of added entries, and `lddtree` is used to resolve dependendies.
+* `binaries` - A list used to define programs to be pulled into the initrams. `which` is used to find the path of added entries, and `lddtree` is used to resolve dependencies.
 * `binary_search_paths` ("/bin", "/sbin", "/usr/bin", "/usr/sbin") - Paths to search for binaries, automatically updated when binaries are added.
-* `libraries` - A list of libaries searched for and added to the initramfs, by name.
+* `libraries` - A list of libraries searched for and added to the initramfs, by name.
 * `library_paths` ("/lib", /lib64") - Paths to search for libraries, automatically updated when libraries are added.
 * `paths` - A list of directores to create in the `build_dir`.
 They do not need a leading `/`.
 * `shell` (/bin/sh) Sets the shell to be used in the init script.